 For more information, visit www.michigan.gov/healthymichiganplan or call 855-789-5610.

 Financial Help to Purchase Health Care Coverage

-In 2014, federal tax credits to assist with the cost of health coverage in the Health Insurance Marketplace may beavailable for those with income between 100 percent and 400 percent of the federal poverty level who are not eligible for other affordable coverage.
+Federal tax credits to assist with the cost of health coverage in the Health Insurance Marketplace may be available for those with income between 100 percent and 400 percent of the federal poverty level who are not eligible for other affordable coverage.
 (The federal poverty level is adjusted annually.
 In 2013, 400 percent of the poverty level for Michigan residents was about $45,960 for an individual or $94,200 for a family of four.)
 To apply for the tax credit, visit the Health Insurance Marketplace: www.healthcare.gov.
-Open enrollment for the Health Insurance Marketplace is October 1, 2013 through March 31, 2014.

 Health Coverage Requirement